marsdrums/ReSTIR-reworking/README.md

 > Reprojecting reflections allows for inter-reflections.
 The result isn't physically accurate, because reflections are striclty view dependent.
 Still, with metallic objects, non-correct inter-reflections look better than no inter-reflection...

 # Diffuse

+The indirect diffuse computation follows these main steps:

+- Sample gathering (half-res)
+- Temporal reuse of the reservoirs (half-res)
+- First spatial reuse of the reservoirs (half-res)
+- Second spatial reuse of the reservoirs (half-res)
+- ReSTIR resolve (full-res)
+- Temporal filtering (full-res)

+## Sample gathering (half-res)

+The indirect diffuse computation starts by gathering color samples.
+The gathering is performed in three ways:

+### Gathering samples from the viewport

+Random pixels are sampled from the Previous-frame composited image.
+The sampling distribution is uniform, and any pixel has the same propability of being sampled.

+>[!NOTE]
+> We could ray-trace from the G-Buffer to find intersections with the on-screen geometry; since ReSTIR is all about postponing visibility checks, i'm currently collecting light samples from the texture directly, without warring about them being visible, and skipping costly ray-tracing operations.
+Visibility is checked only later on in the ReSTIR process.

+### Gathering samples from the a selection of brightest pixels